Saoussen-CH/mas-a2a-gcp/README.md

 # AI Creative Studio

-> A production-ready multi-agent system for generating complete social media campaigns using Google's Agent Development Kit (ADK), Agent-to-Agent (A2A) protocol, and Gemini 2.5 Flash.
+> A distributed multi-agent orchestration system using A2A protocol, Vertex AI Agent Engine, and Cloud Run - demonstrating agent-to-agent communication with remote specialist agents for social media campaign generation.

 ## 📋 Table of Contents